Last Updated: June 9, 2021

 Come on, ask us how popular they are and how much of the video gaming industry’s revenue do they generate.
 Please.

-5. Global esports audience is expected to reach the total of 456 million.
+13. The global esports audience is expected to reach a total of 456 million people.

 We never thought we’d get those numbers when researching how much the gaming industry is worth.